xc-lab/PointExplainer/README.md

 ```

 ## Introduction
-We proposed an explainable diagnosis framework combined with a digitized hand-drawn test for Parkinson's disease diagnosis.
+We introduce *PointExplainer*, an interpretable diagnostic framework designed to enhance clinical interpretability and support the early diagnosis of Parkinson’s disease.

-PointExplainer assigns attribution scores to local segments of a handwriting trajectory, highlighting their relative contribution to the model’s decision.
-This explanation format, consistent with expert cognitive patterns, enables clinicians to quickly locate key regions and understand the model’s diagnostic logic.
-In addition, we design behavior-consistency metrics to quantitatively assess the faithfulness of the explanations, reducing reliance on subjective evaluation.
+*PointExplainer* assigns attribution scores to local segments of a handwriting trajectory, highlighting their relative contribution to the model’s decision.
+This explanation format, consistent with expert reasoning patterns, enables clinicians to quickly identify key regions and understand the model’s diagnostic logic.
+In addition, we design consistency metrics to quantitatively assess the faithfulness of the explanations, reducing reliance on subjective evaluation.

-In this repository, we release code for training *PointExplainer* and provide a simple demo showing the personalized inference.
+In this repository, we release code and data for our *PointExplainer* diagnosis and explanation networks as well as a few utility scripts for training, testing and data processing and visualization on the SST and DST datasets.

 ## Installation
 1. Clone this repository.